 Rassie Erasmus Biography: Age, Wife, Children, Net Worth, Family, Wikipedia

-Rassie Erasmus is a former South African rugby player and coach who achieved one of the greatest achievements in the history of the sport: leading the national team to win the Rugby World Cup 2019.
+Rassie Erasmus is a former South African rugby player and coach who achieved one of the greatest achievements in the history of the sport: leading the national team to victory in the 2019 Rugby World Cup.

-He is widely regarded as one of the most innovative and unique coaches in the sport, as well as one of the most outspoken and controversial.
+He is widely regarded as one of the most innovative and unique coaches in the game and one of the most controversial and outspoken.

-He also coached several club and provincial teams in South Africa and Ireland, winning several titles and awards.
+He has also coached a number of clubs and provincial teams in South Africa and Ireland, winning a number of titles and awards.

 File